cyocum/cyocum.github.io/_posts/2020-06-30-Making-IrishGen-SPARQL-Part-II.md

 and their genealogical information without becoming overloaded by extraneous information.
-Additionally, attempting to render visualisations of vast graphs is a huge computational task and most users machines would not be powerful enough to accomplish it.
+Additionally, attempting to render visualisations of vast graphs is a huge computational task and most user's machines would not be powerful enough to accomplish it.

 As an aside, the above query can be written more concisely by using the single body form of `construct`, which can be useful when the user